ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Abstract

 \section{Abstract}

-We introduce Vision-Language Attention Distillation (\ours{}), a novel approach for distilling socially compliant navigation knowledge from a large Vision-Language Model (VLM) into a lightweight transformer model for real-time robotic navigation.
-Unlike traditional methods that rely on expert demonstrations or human-annotated datasets, \ours{} performs knowledge distillation and fine-tuning at the intermediate layer representation level (i.e., attention maps) by leveraging the backbone of a pre-trained vision-action model.
-These attention maps highlight key navigational regions in a given scene, which serve as implicit guidance for socially aware motion planning. \ours{} fine-tunes a transformer-based model using intermediate attention maps extracted from the pre-trained vision-action model, combined with attention-like semantic maps constructed from a large VLM.
+We introduce \ours{}, a novel method for distilling vision–language reasoning from large Vision–Language Models (VLMs) into spatial attention maps for socially compliant robot navigation.
+Unlike traditional methods that rely on expert demonstrations or human-annotated datasets, \ours{} performs knowledge distillation and fine-tuning at the intermediate layer representation (attention) level by aligning attention maps from a pretrained vision-action model with socially guided attention maps derived from a large VLM.
+These distilled attention maps highlight key navigational regions in a scene and serve as socially informed spatial cost maps for motion planning.
 To achieve this, we introduce a novel attention-level distillation loss that fuses knowledge from both sources, generating augmented attention maps with enhanced social awareness.
-These refined attention maps are then utilized as a traversability costmap within a socially aware model predictive controller (MPC) for navigation.
-We validate our approach through real-world experiments on a Husky wheeled robot, demonstrating significant improvements over state-of-the-art (SOTA) navigation methods.
-Our results show up to 14.2\% - 50\% improvement in success rate, which highlights the effectiveness of \ours{} in enabling socially compliant and efficient robot navigation.
+These refined attention maps are then used as a traversability costmap within a socially aware local planner for navigation.
+We validate our approach through real-world experiments on a Husky wheeled robot, and demonstrate 14.2\% - 50\% improvements in success rate over existing methods.